 For older kids who can SUP independently, encouraging them with kind words and expressing how well they’re doing will boost their confidence and make their time more enjoyable.

 Yes!
 Paddle boards made for kids range between 6 and 10 feet in length and 30 inches in width.

-Inflatable boards are recommended for little ones, as they’re softer, lighter, and less likely to injure if a fall occurs.
+Cuda Inflatable Stand Up Paddle Board are recommended for little ones, as they’re softer, lighter, and less likely to injure if a fall occurs.